lizardie/ERSA-WooW/_notes/03-git.md

 title: Version control
 ---

 In this 1h. session we introduce the concepts of version control.
-This relates to keeping track of changes as they occur throughout the proccess or research and writing.
+This relates to keeping track of changes as they occur throughout the process or research and writing.

 ### Requirements